 For example, a lawyer who is extremely sought after, but dresses very sloppily, is bound to have proven herself in court over and over again.
 If she didn’t win cases, people wouldn’t hire her.
 The same is true for surgeons, authors whose book’s sell like crazy, and elite soldiers: without stellar results, they’d never have made it.

 On the other end of the spectrum are CEOs, politicians, and bankers.
-While being good at what you do won’t hurt your chances here, the main prerequisite for ranking high up the ladder is being perceived as capable, because many votes – and thus people’s opinions – are involved in getting the part.
+Being good at what you do won’t hurt your chances here, but the main requirement for doing well is being perceived as capable.
+After all, votes and thus people’s opinions decide who gets the part.

 Lesson 3: When selling to rich people, the risk-reward-ratio of the transaction is off, which leads to more scams.

-This extends to rich people in general.
-The more money you have, the easier it is to part you from some of it, especially if the portion is comparatively small to your overall fortune.
-In this case, the risk-reward-ratio is skewed in favor of the seller.
-They have a lot more skin in the game, because if they sell you a mansion for $4,000,000 rather than $1,000,000, they’ll get four times the commission.
-For someone worth $200,000,000, however, it doesn’t matter much whether they drop one million on a home or four.
+If they sell you a mansion for $4,000,000 rather than $1,000,000, they’ll get four times the commission.
+For someone worth $200 million, however, it almost doesn’t matter whether they drop one million on a home or four.